ossf/wg-best-practices-os-developers/docs/SCM-BestPractices/github/README.md

 * **Maintainer** who wants to improve the security posture for one or more GitHub repositories they support.
+* **Owner** who wants to improve the security posture for one or more GitHub organizations they manage.
 * **Open Source Program Office (OSPO)** who is typically responsible for multiple organizations and repositories.
 * **Operations** team tasked with applying policies as part of their work managing assets on GitHub.
+* **GitHub Enterprise Server admin** who wants to improve the security posture for their server.

 ## Recommendations